New Partnership for Africa's Development: Structure

-The HSGIC to which the NEPAD secretariat reports comprises three states for each region of the African Union, with former President Obasanjo (Nigeria) as elected chair, and Presidents Bouteflika (Algeria) and Wade (Senegal) as deputy chairmen.
-The HSGIC meets several times a year and reports to the AU Assembly of Heads of State and Government.
+AUDA-NEPAD Heads of State and Government Committee (HSGOC)

+A 33-Member State sub-committee of the African Union Assembly of Heads of State and Government that provides the highest political leadership and strategic guidance on Agenda 2063 priority issues and reports its recommendations to the full Assembly for endorsement.
+The Chairperson of the AU Commission also participates in HSGOC Summits.
+The current (2025) Chairperson of the AUDA-NEPAD HSGOC is H.E.
+Abdel Fattah El-Sisi, President of the Arab Republic of Egypt.

 There is also a Steering Committee, comprising 20 AU member states, to oversee the development of policies, programs and projects -this committee reports to the HSGIC.

-The NEPAD Secretariat, now the NEPAD Planning and Coordinating Agency, is based in Midrand, South Africa.
-The first CEO was Wiseman Nkuhlu of South Africa (2001–2005), and the second Mozambican Firmino Mucavele (2005–2008).
-On April 1, 2009, Ibrahim Hassane Mayaki accepted the position as the 3rd CEO.
+The NEPAD Secretariat, renamed the NEPAD Planning and Coordinating Agency (NPCA), was later integrated into the African Union Development Agency (AUDA-NEPAD) and remains based in Midrand, South Africa.
 The NEPAD Secretariat is not responsible for the implementation of development programs itself, but works with the African Regional Economic Communities— the building blocks of the African Union.
 The role of the NEPAD Secretariat is one of coordination and resource mobilisation.

 Many individual African states have also established national NEPAD structures responsible for liaison with the continental initiatives on economic reform and development programs.